China Dolls: Career

 The duo has released several albums since their formation in 1999 and performed at the Asia 2000 Music Festival.
-The China Dolls are known for their song "Muay nee kah" (หมวยนี่คะ, I Am a China Girl), which was later translated to Mandarin as "单眼皮女生" (dānyǎnpí nǚshēng, Girls with Single Eyelids).
+China Dolls are known for their song "Muay nee kah" (หมวยนี่คะ, I Am a China Girl), which was later translated to Mandarin as "单眼皮女生" (dānyǎnpí nǚshēng, Girls with Single Eyelids).
 They perform songs in both Thai language and Mandarin, which sometimes confuses Thai fans, but this has made the group popular in Taiwan as well as with Mandarin-speaking fans in Malaysia, Singapore and China.
+They also wrote and published "Heng Heng Heng" (เฮง เฮง เฮง), the eponymous theme song for the television series Heng Heng Heng.

-After a few years without a new CD under China Dolls name.
-Hwa Hwa has looked for a new partner since Bell has been working with her Dance School.
+After a few years without a new CD under the China Dolls name, and with the duo disbanding in 2006, Hwa Hwa began looking for a new partner since Bell has been working with her Dance School.
 Hwa Hwa and new partner Dan Chun released a new album on the Warner Music Taiwan label in 2010.

 As of 2013, Bell and Hwa Hwa rejoined together as China Dolls and attended the Grammy Happy Face-Tival Reunion Concert under their Thai Label, GMM Grammy.

+In 2021, they released "NIHAO NIHAO", their first single in over 6 years.